echen/scaldingale/README.md

 }
 ```

-Here, I used a Twitter-internal tweet source that provides data on tweets, but you could just as easily [scrape Twitter yourself](https://dev.twitter.com/docs) and provide your own source of tweets instead.
+In this code, I used a Twitter-internal tweet source that provides data on tweets, but you could just as easily [scrape Twitter yourself](https://dev.twitter.com/docs) and provide your own source of tweets instead.

-And here are some songs you might like if you recently listened to Beyoncé:
+Here are some songs you might like if you recently listened to **Beyoncé**:

 [![Jason Mraz](http://dl.dropbox.com/u/10506/blog/scaldingale/beyonce.png)](http://dl.dropbox.com/u/10506/blog/scaldingale/beyonce.png)

 (Unfortunately, the data was quite sparse, so the similarities might not be too great.)

-And some recommended songs if you like Lady Gaga
+And some recommended songs if you like **Lady Gaga**:

 [![Lady Gaga](http://dl.dropbox.com/u/10506/blog/scaldingale/lady-gaga.png)](http://dl.dropbox.com/u/10506/blog/scaldingale/lady-gaga.png)

 ## Location Similarities with Foursquare Check-ins

 But what if we don't have explicit ratings?
-For example, we could be a news site that wants to generate article recommendations, and we only have user *visits* onto each story.
+For example, we could be a news site that wants to generate article recommendations, and maybe we only have user *visits* on each story.

 Or what if we want to generate restaurant or tourist recommendations, when all we know is who visits each location?